-First, we select local governments' economic development tax incentive spending as the treated group and local governments' nontax economic development incentive spending as the control group.
-This allows us to take advantage of the fact that GASB 77 only required local governments to report incentives that abate tax revenue; other types of incentive spending, such as grants or low-interest loans, were unaffected.
+We test the effect of GASB 77 on local governments' incentive spending using a differencein-differences design.
+To do so, we take advantage of the fact that GASB 77 only required local governments to report incentives that abate tax revenue; other types of incentive spending, such as grants or low-interest loans, were unaffected.
+We can therefore learn about the effect of increased fiscal transparency on tax incentive spending by comparing local governments' tax incentive spending to their nontax incentive spending, pre- and post-GASB 77.
+Under the assumption that both types of incentives are typically deployed in pursuit of the same economic development goals-indeed, many firms receive both tax and nontax incentives-any change in municipalities' use of tax vs. nontax incentives after the policy change should be attributable to the increased transparency of the cost of tax incentives.

 One potential concern about this approach is that governments may ramp up their nontax incentive spending in response to GASB 77, meaning that the treatment really affected both types of incentive spending and rendering the comparison invalid.
-However, governments are typically more constrained in their ability to use nontax incentives such as grants or low-interest financing, as they require large upfront costs.
+However, this is unlikely for two reasons.
+First, governments are typically more constrained in their ability to use nontax incentives such as grants or low-interest financing, as they require large upfront costs.
+Second, many nontax incentives, such as grants, are outlays that municipal governments would already have been required to include in their public financial reports; governments cannot avoid publicizing their spending by substituting nontax incentives for tax-based ones.

-Figure 1 displays the average monthly level of spending on tax incentives (blue line) and nontax incentives (red line) across reporting cities; the dashed vertical line indicates the issuance of GASB 77.
-While the pre-treatment trends are not parallel they seem to be reasonably consistent, peaking in February and July 2015.
+Figure 1 displays the total monthly level of spending on tax incentives and nontax incentives across reporting cities, expressed as a proportion of their immediate pre-treatment level in July 2015; the dashed vertical line indicates the issuance of GASB 77.
+First, note that pre-GASB 77 trends in in tax vs. nontax incentive spending seem to be largely parallel.
 Further, while nontax incentives experienced a slight increase post-treatment, it is clear that governments have not simply transferred their tax incentive spending into nontax formats.